3 Summary of material accounting policies

 The Company recognises interest income using effective interest rate (EIR) method as per Ind AS 109 'Financial Instruments' on all financial assets subsequently measured under amortised cost or fair value through other comprehensive income (FVOCI).
 The Company recognises interest income by applying the EIR to the gross carrying amount of financial assets other than credit-impaired assets.

-Interest on financial assets subsequently measured at fair value through profit or loss (FVTPL) is recognised at the contractual rate of interest.
+Interest on financial assets subsequently measured at fair value through profit or loss (FVTPL) is presented under interest income on investment.

 (ii) Revenue from operations other than interest income